bytecodealliance/regalloc2/doc/DESIGN.md

 preprocessing so that the core allocation algorithms do not need to worry about this constraint.

-Note that some non-SSA clients, such as Cranelift using the regalloc.rs-to-regalloc2 compatibility shim, will instead generate their own copies (copying to the output vreg first) and then use "mod" operand kinds, which allow the output vreg to be both read and written. regalloc2 works hard to make this as efficient as the reused-input scheme by treating moves specially (see below).

 ## SSA

-regalloc2 was originally designed to take an SSA IR as input, where the usual definitions apply: every vreg is defined exactly once, and every vreg use is dominated by its one def.
+regalloc2 takes an SSA IR as input, where the usual definitions apply: every vreg is defined exactly once, and every vreg use is dominated by its one def.
 (Useing blockparams means that we do not need additional conditions for phi-nodes.)

-The allocator then evolved to support non-SSA inputs as well.
-As a result, the input is maximally flexible right now: it does not check for and enforce, nor try to take advantage of, the single-def rule.
-However, blockparams are still available.

-In the future, we hope to change this, however, once compilation of non-SSA inputs is no longer needed.
-Specifically, if we can migrate Cranelift to the native regalloc2 API rather than the regalloc.rs compatibility shim, we will be able to remove "mod" operand kinds, assume (and verify) single defs, and take advantage of this when reasoning about various algorithms in the allocator.

 ## Block Parameters